What is ventilation and how does it affect my plants?

 Over the course of the propagation process the humidity reading needs to register somewhere between 70-80% RH – although this is easy to achieve with or without a ventilation system through use of a Hi-Top, Aeroponic or Budget Propagator.
 Your plants won’t yet have developed a large enough root system to absorb sufficient amounts of water and nutrients so the leaves must do most of the work.

 However, for vegetative growth you should be operating a ventilation system and aiming to maintain a humidity of around 50-80% RH.
 If the level drops below 40% RH you will find that the young leaves of your plants become smaller whilst the older ones curl at the margins, appear burnt and fall off.
 To correct low humidity at this point and take closer control of environmental conditions we recommend that you install a suitable humidifier - see our range here.

 Regularly misting plants with a good quality sprayer will also help increase humidity and actually strengthens plants as the leaves and stem are subjected to short bursts of intense spray action.
 The Nebuliser Foliar Fogger represents our most professional option.

 The flowering stage requires a reduced humidity of 35-60% RH – anything above this figure and the threat of rotting fruits is high.
 By extracting away hot and humid air and replacing it with cooler less humid air from outside your grow room, high humidity will automatically become less of a problem.

-As a precautionary measure, we recommend using Bud Rot Stop.
+As a precautionary measure, we recommend using Pythoff.
 Just apply in the first few weeks of flowering to build up plant immunity and protect fruits up until harvest.